q12p/qarch_installer/README.md

 PROBLEMS:
 - Package with nerd fonts doesn't seem to be properly installed after installation.
 Perhaps it has to be installed by the main user?
-- See if transparency works on hardware or if it is broken regardless of it being used in VM or not.